 For the following 10 years she maintained a successful private practice specializing in Couples and Sex Therapy.
 In recent years she became interested in the study of mindfulness and its effectiveness in stress reduction, so in 2005 she enrolled in a Mindfulness-Based Stress Reduction program (MBSR) for her own personal and professional development.
 In 2007 she undertook an intensive training program in teaching MBSR, given by the founder of this program, Dr. Jon Kabat-Zinn, from the University of Massachusetts Medical School.
 In 2010 she received additional training at a professional development retreat for MBSR instructors led by Dr. Saki Santorelli, director of the Center for Mindfulness at UMASS.
 In 2012 she attended an intensive training retreat in teaching Mindfulness-based Cognitive Therapy, led by one of its founders Dr. Zindl Segal Elaine practices mindfulness meditation and yoga as part of her daily discipline.

-For the past several years Elaine has been teaching Mindfulness-Based Stress Reduction groups and workshops in the community, and offering individually-tailored mindfulness instruction, and one-on-one mindfulness-based cognitive behaviour therapy.
+For the past twelve years Elaine has been teaching Mindfulness-Based Stress Reduction groups and workshops in the community, and offering individually-tailored mindfulness instruction, and individual psychotherapy combined with mindfulness.

-Whether individually, in couples or groups, Elaine’s goal is teaching people effective methods for taking control of their lives: their own health and well-being, improving interpersonal relationships, and enhancing peace and satisfaction in daily life by learning the skills necessary for reducing stress, increasing emotional and social resilience, and releasing one’s creativity.
+Elaine’s mission is to teach people the most effective methods of self-care: for taking control of their lives: their own health and well-being, interpersonal relationships, and enhancing fulfillment, peace and satisfaction in daily life.
+Her goal is helping people learn the skills necessary for reducing stress, increasing emotional and social resilience, and becoming one’s best self.